csound/csoundAPI_examples/cpp/XCode/readme.md

 ### Csound-API / XCode project.

-This project assumes that Csound has been installed using the standard Csound installer on OSX.
+This project assumes that a recent version of Csound has been installed using the standard Csound installer on OSX.
 Therefore it expects to find the Csound framework in:

 ```/Library/Frameworks```